Assistant Professor, Industrial Design

 On the Web

-Seamlessly implementing design thinking tools and methods into the daily activities of individual retailers.
+Investigations into seamlessly implementing design thinking tools and methods into the daily activities of independent retailers.